Convergence of halo statistics: code comparison between Rockstar and CompaSO using scale-free simulations: Abstract

 \section{Abstract}

 { In this study, we perform a halo-finder code comparison between \Rockstar and \CompaSO.
-Based on our previous analysis aiming at quantifying resolution of \emph{N}-body simulations by exploiting large (up to $N=4096^3$) simulations of scale-free cosmologies run using \Abacus, we focus on convergence of the HMF, 2PCF and mean radial pairwise velocities of halo centres selected with the aforementioned two algorithms.
-We establish convergence, for both \Rockstar and \CompaSO, of mass functions at the $1\%$ precision level and of the mean pairwise velocities (and also 2PCF) at the $2\%$ level.
+Based on our previous analysis aiming at quantifying resolution of \emph{N}-body simulations by exploiting large (up to $N=4096^3$) simulations of scale-free cosmologies run using \Abacus, we focus on convergence of the Halo Mass Function, 2-point Correlation Function and mean radial pairwise velocities of halo centres selected with the aforementioned two algorithms.
+We establish convergence, for both \Rockstar and \CompaSO, of mass functions at the $1\%$ precision level and of the mean pairwise velocities (and also 2-point Correlation Function) at the $2\%$ level.
 At small scales and small masses, we find that \Rockstar exhibits greater self-similarity, and we also highlight the role played by the merger-tree post-processing of \CompaSO halos on their convergence.
 Finally, we give resolution limits expressed as a minimum particle number per halo in a form that can be directly extrapolated to LCDM. }